Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - At home last season, Kansas City was 6-2 overall and 3-5 against the spread.

-- The Chiefs were 3-4 ATS as 6.5-point favorites or greater at home last season.
+- At home last season, as 7-point favorites or more, the Chiefs were 3-4 ATS.

-- In eight home games last season, Kansas City hit the over four times.
+- Last season, in eight home games, Kansas City went over the total four times.

-- Last season in away games, Los Angeles was 5-3 against the spread and 3-5 overall.
+- Away from home last season, Los Angeles was 3-5 overall and 5-3 against the spread.

-- The Chargers were unbeaten ATS (1-0) as 6.5-point underdogs or more on the road.

-- Los Angeles went over the total in six of eight away games last year.
+- In six of eight road games last year, Los Angeles hit the over.

 Powered by Data Skrive.